๐Ÿ›๏ธ Virginia Eviction Notice Laws

 Posting on the Premises

 Post the notice in a conspicuous place on the property (typically the main entrance door).
-Must be done when personal delivery is not possible.
+Use this when personal delivery is not possible.
+Take a timestamped photo.

 4